-54. Brazil reported that under its domestic law it is not possible for taxpayers and the tax administration to enter into an administrative or statutory dispute settlement/resolution process.
+61. Brazil reported that under its domestic law it is not possible for taxpayers and the tax administration to enter into an administrative or statutory dispute settlement/resolution process.

-- 55. Brazil reported that since 1 January 2016 it has not denied access to MAP for cases where the issue presented by the taxpayer in a MAP request has already been resolved through an audit settlement between the taxpayer and the tax administration, which can be explained by the fact that audit settlements are not available in Brazil. - 56.
-All peers that provided input indicated not being aware of a denial of access to MAP in Brazil since 1 January 2016 in cases where there was an audit settlement between the taxpayer and the tax administration.
+- 63. Brazil reported that in the period 1 January 2016-31 December 2018, it has not denied access to MAP for cases where the issue presented by the taxpayer in a MAP request has already been resolved through an audit settlement between the taxpayer and the tax administration, which can be explained by the fact that audit settlements are not available in Brazil. - 64.
+All peers that provided input indicated not being aware of a denial of access to MAP in Brazil in the period 1 January 2016-31 December 2018 in cases where there was an audit settlement between the taxpayer and the tax administration.